|

 aspects - administrative, judicial and parliamentary - had its

+headquarters at Westminster.
 The Mediaeval Hall (Westminster)

 William I, having established his first stronghold at the Tower,